Community Capital & Wealth Building

 How to register

-Participation in a 12-month guided learning journey alongside a cohort of peers.
-Access to all 13 Community Capital modules delivered across the year
+Access to all 13 Community Capital & Wealth Building modules delivered across the year.

 Start here.
 This session introduces the foundations of community and place-based capital — what it is, why it matters, and how it underpins local wellbeing.
-Participants will learn how capital shapes local prosperity.
-Communities learn to see and strengthen their own capital systems; enablers learn how to design policies, programs, and partnerships that support them.
+Communities learn about how to build the conditions for more community-led and inclusive development; enablers learn how to design policies, programs, and partnerships that support them.

 Generate Community Capital